lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "$else":   elseOrThen
 }
 ```
-* $if: This field represent an object  that determinate the coditional that will trigger the execution of the 'then' field or other field (if informed) of the same object (elseifs and else).
+* `$if`: This field represent an object  that determinate the coditional that will trigger the execution of the `then` field or other field (if informed) of the same object (`elseif`s and `else`).
 It is a required field
-* $then: Only executed when the evaluation of 'if' returns true.
-More information on elseOrThen
+* `$then`: Only executed when the evaluation of 'if' returns true.
+More information on `elseOrThen`
-* $elseIf: an array of elseIf objects which try a different conditional in can the first if field of this object returned false
+* `$elseIf`: an array of elseIf objects which try a different conditional in can the first if field of this object returned false
-* $else: Only executed when the evaluation.
-More information on elseOrThen
+* `$else`: Only executed when the evaluation.
+More information on `elseOrThen`

-Where the 'elseOrThen' is defined as following:
+Where the `elseOrThen` is defined as following:
 ```
 "oneOf": [
         {